delmoonkarn/del-anime-tracker/README.md

 ## Storage

-Everything you add — schedule, collection, favorites, discover cache, tags, prefs — is stored in `data/anime-tracker.db` (SQLite, WAL journal).
+Everything you add — schedule, collection, favorites, discover cache, tags, prefs — is stored in `data/anime-tracker.db`.
 Schema is created and migrated automatically on first run.

 **Backup**
 - **Easiest:** copy the `data/` folder somewhere safe.